Skip to main content

 Insight Published on 16 March 2023

-UX Designer, Tersia Christoforos, started her career in graphic design and discusses how having a career in technology has worked for her and women in general.
+UX Designer, Tersia Christoforos, started her career in graphic design and here she discusses how having a career in technology has worked for her and women in general.

-Upon opening her own bespoke design agency, she found that several of her clients needed website design and so Tersia saw this as an opportunity to broaden her service offering and to expand her skillset.
+Upon opening my own bespoke design agency, I found that several of my clients needed website design and so I saw this as an opportunity to broaden my service offering and expand my skillset.

-“Personally, I don’t see myself as a woman in tech but as an individual who is judged on merit.”
+I feel very fortunate to work in a role I enjoy so much and personally, I don’t see myself as a woman in tech but as an individual who is judged on merit.

-When discussing the barriers facing women entering the industry, Tersia notes that there are far less women in technology than in many other industries.
-She argues that this could be due to a few factors including an unconscious bias that tech jobs are not for women, and the fact that there are not many well-known female role models in the industry.
+There are far less women in technology than in many other industries.
+This could be due to a few factors including an unconscious bias that tech jobs are not for women, and the fact that there are not many well-known female role models in the industry.

-Tersia’s number one piece of advice to younger generations entering the technology industry:
+What is your number one piece of advice to younger generations entering the technology industry?

 If you are interested in a career in tech with PDMS then we would love to hear from you - we're committed to helping people get a start in technology careers!
 Just send your CV to [email protected] with an email explaining why you think you can fit into the team.